XingzhenCHEN/PaperReview/Week1/RoboRun/RoboRun.md

 ### Background
 a crucial shortcoming of best computing solutions is that they make static, worst-case assumptions about the robot’s operating environment.

+Decision latency is the processing time of each sampled input.

+Decision deadline is the maximum latency that can be tolerated while ensuring a collision-free flight.

+space precision and volume determine the processing latency while space visibility and traversal speed impose the dead- line

 ### Solution
 identify four different features causing space heterogeneity and quantify their impact on compute

 **space precision//space volume//space traversal speed//space visibility**